brightspark-tech/customercapture/TUTORIAL.md

    ```bash
    npx create-expo-app CustomerCapture --template
    ```
-   Choose the "Tabs (TypeScript)" template when prompted.
+   Choose the "Default" template when prompted.

 2. **Navigate to your project directory**
    ```bash